VulkanMC/Vulkan/README.md

 # Vulkan
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/VulkanMC/Vulkan/CI)<br>
 Vulkan is a work in progress [Minestom](https://github.com/Minestom/Minestom) server implementation.<br>
-The release just just to test the Updater.
-The file is not meant to be used.

 ## Goals
 - [ ] Somewhat Useable